alex-wap/DjangoDeployment/readme.md

 *Note:* if any additional changes are made to the gunicorn.service the previous three commands will need to be run in order to sync things up and restart our service.

-**Note 2: If you're running *Ubuntu 14.04, systemctl is not available.
+**Note 2: If you're running _Ubuntu 14.04_, systemctl is not available.
 Follow the commands listed below.
-Otherwise, skip to *Step 8*.**
+Otherwise, skip to _Step 8_.**

 Enter this command: